oliviagallego/TesaHealth/README.md

 Overall, the goal of this approach is to help optimize the health system by reducing waiting lists, enabling pre-assessment that stratifies urgency, improving interoperability and person-centred care (PCC), and increasing health literacy.
 It combines clinical AI with specialized human oversight to deliver more reliable and trustworthy results.

-© 2025 Olivia Gallego Toscano.
+Copyright © 2025 Olivia Gallego Toscano.
 All rights reserved.

-No use, reproduction, modification, or distribution is permitted without express written permission.
+No part of this software or its source code may be used, reproduced, modified, or distributed in any form or by any means without the prior express written permission of the author.

+For commercial licensing or collaboration inquiries, please contact: o.gallego1@usp.ceu.es